Historical Overview: Chicago's Gold Coast, 1880-1920

 James and Helen Charnley commissioned architect Louis Sullivan—through his firm, Adler and Sullivan—to design a new home for them in 1890.
 Construction took place from 1891-1892, with Frank Lloyd Wright serving as Sullivan’s chief assistant.
 James Charnley arrived in Chicago in 1866 and made his living in lumber and other industries, even choosing to have himself listed as a “capitalist” in the city directories from 1893-1896 (Longstreth 2004).
 He and Helen, their two daughters--another Helen and Bettie--and their son, Douglas, had lived in several homes near the Charnley House.
 This included a home a few blocks away that was built by Daniel Burnham and John Wellborn Root—two men also known as the architectural directors of the World’s Columbian Exposition.
 We know that while living there, their two daughters died of diphtheria in 1883.
 After that, James, Helen, Douglas, and their servants, lived in a series of other locations after that before moving to what is now 1365 N. Astor Street.

 The Elusive Charnleys

 In contrast to their social contemporaries—say the Palmers, or other leading families of Chicago—much less is known about the Charnley family themselves—we don’t even know the exact death date of Mrs. Helen Charnley.
 We know that Helen, James, and Douglas Charnley left this house in 1902 and moved to Camden, South Carolina where James Charnley died in 1905.
-Helen and Douglas spent the remainder of their lives living in Europe, Switzerland in particular, and both died in 1927.
+Helen and Douglas spent the remainder of their lives living in Europe, Switzerland in particular.
+Douglas died in 1927 and Helen in 1930.
 There were no descendants, and as a result, no original photographs of the interior or other family information on the house has ever been found.